Robustness and Efficiency of Rosenbaum's Rank-based Estimator in Randomized Trials: A Design-based Perspective: Inference without regression adjustment

 \end{proposition}

-\begin{remark}[Null distribution in presence of ties] The asymptotic null distribution in~\eqref{asymp.null} also holds when there are ties, provided \eqref{assumpq} holds.
-If instead of using up-ranks we break ties by comparing indices or by randomization, then the ranks being a permutation of $\{1,2,\dots,N\}$ satisfy \eqref{assumpq}, and consequently~\eqref{asymp.null} holds without any assumption.
-Moreover, if ties are broken using average ranks, then also \eqref{asymp.null} holds provided that the blocks of the ties are not large; see~\cref{avgrank} in \cref{app:avgranks} for a precise result in this direction. \end{remark}

-\begin{remark} \citet{Li2017} give a finite population CLT for linear rank statistics, under the null hypothesis of no treatment effect, and assuming that there are no ties (see also~\citet[Appendix 4]{Lehmann2006}).
-Moreover, they show that the conditions they need in the finite population framework are satisfied almost surely when the responses are realizations from a distribution having finite moments of any order more than two.
-In contrast, we derive the null distribution of $t_N$ in this setting of constant treatment effect under the milder condition \eqref{assumpq} that also allows ties and does not require finiteness of moments of any order. \end{remark}

-The limiting distribution in~\eqref{asymp.null} is indeed the asymptotic null distribution of the WRS statistic under the infinite population framework \cite[][Section 1.3]{Lehmann2006}.~\cref{propo-null1} thus justifies Rosenbaum's proposal of deriving a confidence interval for $\tau$ by numerically solving for the hypothesized treatment effects that equate the standardized WRS statistic to the $\alpha/2$ and $(1-\alpha/2)$ quantiles of the standard normal distribution \citep[Section 4.6]{Rosenbaum2002}.
-Unfortunately, this method of constructing confidence sets does not provide much insight about the efficiency of this rank-based approach over the difference-in-means estimator.
-In the subsequent sections, we develop the theory for a point estimator $\widehat{\tau}^{\mathrm{R}}_{}$ of $\tau$ based on the WRS statistic, and establish the robustness and efficiency properties of this estimator.
+The limiting distribution in~\eqref{asymp.null} is identical to the asymptotic null distribution of the WRS statistic under the infinite population framework \cite[][Section 1.3]{Lehmann2006}.~\cref{propo-null1} thus justifies Rosenbaum's proposal (see~\citet[Section 4.6]{Rosenbaum2002}) of deriving a confidence interval for $\cte$ by numerically solving for the hypothesized treatment effects that equate the \emph{standardized} WRS statistic to the $\alpha/2$ and $(1-\alpha/2)$ quantiles of the standard normal distribution. \ag{However, Rosenbaum's proposal of constructing confidence sets does not provide much insight about the efficiency of this rank-based approach over the mean-based approach.
+In the subsequent sections, we develop a design-based asymptotic theory for a point estimator $\rsnu$ of $\cte$ based on the WRS statistic and explicitly characterize its robustness and efficiency properties.}

+\begin{remark}[Choice of the tie-breaking method] Instead of using up-ranks, one can also break ties in the control potential outcomes by (i) comparing indices, (ii) randomization, or (iii) using average ranks.
+Since the ranks for (i) or (ii) form a permutation of $\{1,2,\dots,N\}$, they satisfy \eqref{assumpq}, and thus~\eqref{asymp.null} holds without any assumption.
+For (iii), the asymptotic null distribution in~\eqref{asymp.null} holds as long as these ties do not occur in large blocks; see \cref{app:avgranks} for a formal result. \end{remark}